stm32-periph/stm32f4/Project/STM32F4xx_StdPeriph_Examples/FSMC/FSMC_SRAM_DataMemory/readme.txt

 provide only the procedure to follow to use the external SRAM as data memory.

 This example does not use the default library startup file.
 It uses a modified startup file provided with the example.
+The user has to add the new startup file in the project source list.
 While startup, the SRAM memory is configured and initialized to be ready to contain data.

 The user have to configure his preferred toolchain using the provided linker file.
 The RAM zone is modified in order to use the external memory as a RAM.

+At this stage, all the used data can be located in the external SRAM memory.

+The user can use the debugger's watch to evaluate "uwTabAddr" and "MSPValue" variables values which should be equal to "0x640xxxxx".

 @par Directory contents

  - FSMC/FSMC_SRAM_DataMemory/system_stm32f4xx.c   STM32F4xx system clock configuration file
  - FSMC/FSMC_SRAM_DataMemory/stm32f4xx_conf.h     Library Configuration file
  - FSMC/FSMC_SRAM_DataMemory/stm32f4xx_it.c       Interrupt handlers
  - FSMC/FSMC_SRAM_DataMemory/stm32f4xx_it.h       Interrupt handlers header file
  - FSMC/FSMC_SRAM_DataMemory/main.c               Main program
  - FSMC/FSMC_SRAM_DataMemory/main.h               Main program header file
  - FSMC/FSMC_SRAM_DataMemory/startup              Directory containing startup file for each toolchain

 @par Hardware and Software environment

   - This example runs on STM32F405xx/407xx and STM32F415xx/417xx devices.